cagnulein/QZCompanionNordictrackTreadmill/README.md

 Authors: Al Udell and Roberto Viola

-Updated: November 9, 2022
+Updated: December 15, 2022

 QZ and QZ Companion software development: Roberto Viola

 QZ on Facebook - <https://www.facebook.com/groups/149984563348738>

-**Technical Overview:** The new QZ Companion app, when installed on your treadmill, communicates live speed and inclination to the QZ app running on another device (e.g. Windows PC or laptop, Android phone or tablet, or iOS iPhone or iPad).
+**Technical Overview:** The QZ Companion app, when installed on your treadmill, communicates live speed and inclination to the QZ app running on another device (e.g. Windows PC or laptop, Android phone or tablet, or iOS iPhone or iPad).
 QZ then communicates this information to